 If you observe a fire or other serious threat

 You must always consider your own safety first, adding another casualty is never right.
-But as long as you can do so safely you should first save those in danger and then warn those threatened by danger.
+But as long as you can do so safely you should first save those in danger and then warn those threatened by the danger.
 Then press a fire alarm button to start the evacuation alarm (the alarm is also sent to SOS Alarm) and evacuate the building.
 As soon as possible, call 112 to SOS Alarm to give additional information to the emergency services.
-Always meet up with the emergency services to guide them to the location of the accident.
+Always meet up with the emergency services to guide them to the location of the danger.

 In case of a small fire